In fall 2017, I attended my first Blender Conference It was one of the most invigorating experiences of my life.

 This overwhelming experience helped me to exchange ideas, be encouraged by witnessing the progress of projects of fellow attendees, improve the projects I am currently working on, and keep on track.

+My decision was clear.
 In the coming years, I will mainly focus on 2D and 3D animation and building 3D experiences for the web.

 In 2017 I decided to completely dedicate my time to further developing my own creations and stopped taking on commissions.
 I had to concentrate on my illustrated children's book (for print and as an immersive interactive 3D web application) and bringing my 2D and 3D characters to life in animations.
 For 2D animation I used the excellent program Moho Pro but 3D animation was a different thing....